The Turbulence Expert: Reception

 Stephen Spignesi noted that "The Turbulence Expert" represents one of King's occasional forays into science fiction, commenting "he doesn't 'let us down' (pun intended) with his latest effort."
-Ross Jeffery of STORGY Magazine described "The Turbulence Expert" as "a good story [...] not a great story" and "a simple story that really didn't move me at all".
 Greg Chapman of the New York Journal of Books stated "like many of King’s short stories, it leaves you guessing—and wanting more".
+Reviewing Flight or Fright, Publishers Weekly described "The Turbulence Expert" as "a perfectly tense tale".